-We felt that there had to be other ways to get men involved. other than encouraging and supporting women.
+We felt that there had to be other ways to get men involved, other than encouraging and supporting women.

-We started discussions with many of these first hundred or so men who had come to the women's convention about what could men do differently, not just as encouragement to women but in their own lives and roles that they played in family and society.
+We started discussions with many of these first hundred or so men who had come to the women's convention about what could men do differently , not just as encouragement to women but in their own lives and roles that they played in family and society.
 Through these discussions, men started drawing up lists of things they could do differently.
 First and foremost were the things that men could do in their homes.
 Starting from doing the bed, to fetching the water, to cutting the vegetables, these men started doing things which were assumed to be women's work.
 Then these men started taking care of the smaller children, feeding them, getting ready for school, playing with them.
-At the same time we started a public campaign with a very simple message - ' Chuppi todo Hinsa roko' which loosely translates the violence.'
+At the same time we started a public campaign with a very simple message - ' Chuppi todo Hinsa roko' which loosely translates as 'We need to break the silence to stop the violence.'
 The campaign required each man to take three resolutions.
-The first was that 'I will not commit any violence' the second 'I will speak up when I see or learn of violence' and thirdly 'I will support the woman who is facing violence'.
+The first was that 'I will not commit any violence', the second 'I will speak up when I see or learn of violence' and thirdly 'I will support the woman who is facing violence'.
 Through these simple messages we hoped to challenge the 'conspiracy of silence' which enabled and endorsed domestic violence and shake off the violence associated stigma which prevented women from speaking out against it.
-And soon a statethese things would 'sustain', because a guestion we constantly faced comments and questions like 'Come on it can't be even 'What do women have to say about this?'.
-This meant we had to constantly interrogate and examine these changes For the last fifteen years or more we have been conducting a series of studies to understand how and why men and boys can and should become engaged in 'gender and development' interventions across different states in India and in different domains.
-We have documented the results in different forms shared them across diverse platforms.
-Some of the lessons that we have distilled are as follows:
+And soon a state-Women) took shape.